Last Updated on May 28, 2021

 About Dr. Laura Kunkel

-Dr. Laura Kunkel has been an athletic trainer and educator for over 15 years and has a wide range of experiences as an athletic trainer.
-She is currently the director of the Master of Science in Athletic Training at the University of Texas at Arlington.
-She also serves the profession as a volunteer with the National Athletic Trainers’ Association (NATA), Southwest Athletic Trainers’ Association (SWATA), and Commission on Accreditation of Athletic Training Education (CAATE).
+Dr. Laura Kunkel is the director of the Master of Science in Athletic Training at the University of Texas at Arlington.
+She is also a member of the National Athletic Trainers’ Association (NATA), Southwest Athletic Trainers’ Association (SWATA), and Commission on Accreditation of Athletic Training Education (CAATE).

 Bryan: Can you tell us a little bit about your academic journey and how you found your way into athletic training?